manyids2/radioactive/README.md

 The goal is to emulate **browser + html + javascript** with **neovim + html? + lua** for terminal apps.

+The current repo is a proof of concept to create a reactive framework that works with composable and reusable components.

 Best part? too many amazing free themes:

 <div style="display: flex; height: 1024px; flex-direction: row; flex-wrap: wrap;">